-- Prior to this, with effect from 7th June 1995, the SEC adopted the T+3 convention, with a few exceptions, in which the securities trade would settle after 3 business days from the Trade date.
+- Prior to this, with effect from 7th June 1995, the SEC adopted the T+3 convention, with a few exceptions, in which the securities trade would settle after three business days from the Trade date.

-- In the case of most currency trades, the T+2 convention is followed but there are a few currency pairs that are an exception to this rule and settle according to the T+1 convention.
+- In the case of most currency trades, the T+2 convention is followed, but there are a few currency pairs that are an exception to this rule and settle according to the T+1 convention.

-- Historically, trades were settled in as long as days and it was only from the 1970s onwards that this was first reduced to T+7, then followed by T+5 conventions to the currently used convention.
+- Historically, trades were settled in as long as days, and it was only from the 1970s onwards that this was first reduced to T+7, then followed by T+5 conventions to the currently used convention.

 The time gap between the two dates causes the chances of default from either party to increase.
-The seller might not deliver the securities or the buyer might not make the payment.
-This can impact the following trades undertaken by these traders because most times the traders pledge the same securities or money for other transactions so if they are not received in time, their other trades might get impacted.
-This risk is at times also known as the credit risk.
+The seller might not deliver the securities, or the buyer might not make the payment.
+This can impact the following trades undertaken by these traders because most times, the traders pledge the same securities or money for other transactions, so if they are not received in time, their other trades might get impacted.
+This risk is, at times, also known as the credit risk.

-Further, it can lead to counterparty risk when one party fulfills his side of the trade but the other party doesn’t fulfill his side of the trade such as the security being transferred and payment not made.
+Further, it can lead to counterparty risk when one party fulfills his side of the trade, but the other party doesn’t fulfill his side of the trade, such as the security being transferred and payment not made.

-Settlement Date vs Trade Date
+Settlement Date vs. Trade Date

-- Meaning – Trade date is the date on which the traders executed the transaction and therefore it is also known as the transaction date.
-While as explained before, the settlement date is the date on which securities and cash are exchanged or the trade is netted out.
+- Meaning – Trade date is the date on which the traders executed the transaction, and therefore it is also known as the transaction date.
+While as explained before, the settlement date is the date on which securities and cash are exchanged, or the trade is netted out.

-- Control – Traders only have their control over the trade date because it is their decision on when to buy or sell, however, the settlement date is prescribed to them by either the exchange or the security contract in which they have traded.
+- Control – Traders only have their control over the trade date because it is their decision on when to buy or sell.
+However, the settlement date is prescribed to them by either the exchange or the security contract in which they have traded.

-- Online Transaction – Even in online transactions, the trade date is when your holdings reflect the transaction but the cash is deducted and the securities are actually credited to your account on the settlement date by the broker.
+- Online Transaction – Even in online transactions, the trade date is when your holdings reflect the transaction, but the cash is deducted, and the securities are actually credited to your account on the settlement date by the broker.

-- Taxation – For calculation of tax liability for the year, trade date is considered so if a trade is executed on the last day of the year while it is settled in the following year, it is considered for the year just ended and the tax benefits or losses are from this trade are considered in that year only.
+- Taxation – For calculation of tax liability for the year, trade date is considered, so if a trade is executed on the last day of the year while it is settled in the following year, it is considered for the year just ended, and the tax benefits or losses are from this trade are considered in that year only.

-Settlement date is the date on which the assets are exchanges, payment is made or trades are netted off.
-This date is generally after the Trade date, which is the date on which the trades actually execute the transaction and is sometimes known as the transaction date too.
+The settlement date is when the assets are exchanges, payment is made, or trades are netted off.
+This date is generally after the Trade date, which is the date on which the businesses execute the transaction and is sometimes known as the transaction date too.